 A fund’s administrator oversees other companies that provide services to the fund, as well as ensuring that the fund’s operations comply with applicable regulations.
 Fund administrators typically provide general accounting services for the fund and help maintain internal controls.
 Often, they also assume responsibility for preparing and filing SEC, tax, shareholder, and other reports.

 Mutual funds are required by law to protect their portfolio securities by placing them with a custodian.
-Mutual funds mainly use trust companies, banks or similar financial institutions for holding and safeguarding the securities owned within the funds.
+Mutual funds mainly use trust companies, banks or similar financial institutions for holding and safeguarding the securities owned by the funds.
 Often provisions are in place requiring the bank to segregate mutual fund portfolio securities from other bank assets.
 A custodian may also act as the fund's transfer agent, maintaining records of shareholder transactions and balances.

 The most prevalent and well-known type of mutual fund operates on an open-ended basis.
 This means that it continually issues (sells) shares on demand to new investors and existing shareholders who are buying.
 It redeems (buys back) shares from shareholders who are selling.
-According to SFC’s report in March 2013, there are nearly 2000 authorized mutual funds in Hong Kong and there are over 5500 choices of mutual funds if we account different share classes offered.
+According to SFC’s report in March 2013, there are 2000 more authorized mutual funds in Hong Kong and there are over 5500 choices of mutual funds if we account different share classes offered.
 With such a large universe of fund choices, it is important to understand the different types of mutual funds with different risk and reward profile.

 In general, there are three major types of mutual funds representing the major asset classes: money market funds, equity funds, and bond funds.
 Within the three major asset categories, mutual funds invest in many different sub-asset classes along with different investment styles.